niklasnordlund/gatsby-plugin-datadog/README.md

 # gatsby-plugin-datadog

-Gatsby plugin to add Datadog error logging to your site.
+Gatsby plugin to add Datadog logging and real user monitoring (RUM) to your site.

 Learn more about Datadog [here](https://www.datadoghq.com/).